-Dive deeper into Benjamin Franklin’s life and science through the museum’s collection of Frankliniana—artistic depictions, original scientific instruments, and more.Get step-by-step directions of this tour by downloading our mobile app.
+Dive deeper into Benjamin Franklin’s life and science through the museum’s collection of Frankliniana—artistic depictions, original scientific instruments, and more.Get step-by-step directions for this tour by downloading our mobile app.

 American sculptor James Earle Fraser created this maquette (French for “scale model”) in 1938 as a reference for the Benjamin Franklin National Memorial on display in Memorial Hall.
 You can see the “sculptor’s points” (black dots) that were used as a guide for the final monument—which is nearly four times Franklin’s real size.